 Navigation Menu+

-The best way to visit De Alde Feanen is by boat – there are 425 hectares of surface water, so you can move in between the little islands (peat bogs), but you can also walk or cycle if you wish.
+The best way to visit De Alde Feanen is probably by boat – there are 425 hectares of surface water, so you can use the boat to move in between and discover the little islands (peat bogs).
+Water sports enthusiasts are in their element here.
+The park can also be discovered on foot or by bike.
 We visited the park on foot, on a windy day and under the menacing clouds, skilfully avoiding the rain.
 The park was green and the waters dark.
 The overcast sky was a great match for the swamp forests; you could almost imagine you were somewhere in Louisiana.
 Nature is amazing!

 De Alde Feanen National Park